openstack-archive/murano/doc/source/image_builders/upload.rst

 .. note::

-  Already existing image could be marked in a simple way in Horizon UI with Murano dashboard installed.
+  Existing images could be marked in a simple way in the horizon UI with the murano dashboard installed.
   Navigate to *Murano -> Manage -> Images -> Mark Image* and fill up a form:

   *  **Image** - ws-2012-std